Tom D'Andrea: Career

-D'Andrea's first job was at the Chicago Public Library, after which he worked in publicity at the Sherman Hotel in Chicago.
+D'Andrea's first job was at the Chicago Public Library, after which he worked in publicity at the Sherman House Hotel in Chicago.
 Contacts with entertainers at the hotel led to an opportunity to work in Hollywood.
 After moving there in 1934, he became a publicist for Betty Grable, Gene Autry, Mae Clarke and Jackie Coogan.

-He began writing scripts in 1937, creating lines for Ben Bernie, Jack Benny, Eddie Cantor and Olsen and Johnson and continued in television, writing for Cantor and Donald O'Connor on their shows.
+He began writing scripts in 1937, creating lines for Ben Bernie, Jack Benny, Eddie Cantor and Olsen and Johnson and later continued in television, writing for Cantor and Donald O'Connor on their shows.

 In 1941, D'Andrea was drafted into the Army Air Corps.
-He was assigned to write a Gracie Fields program after being stationed at Camp Roberts, California..Reading lines at a rehearsal, Fields decided to have him read the lines in the show.
+He was assigned to write a Gracie Fields program after being stationed at Camp Roberts, California.
+Reading lines at a rehearsal, Fields decided to have him read the lines in the show.
 He was assigned to the Overseas Radio Unit in 1943, and he began performing comedy in addition to writing.

-While at Ciro's Restaurant on Sunset Strip attracted a Warner Bros.' executive's attention, resulting in a role in This is the Army, with Ronald Reagan.
+While at Ciro's Restaurant on Sunset Strip D’Andrea attracted a Warner Bros.' executive's attention, resulting in a role in This is the Army, with Ronald Reagan.
 In 1946, the studio signed him to a long-term contract.

 He went on to roles in Pride of the Marines with John Garfield, Night and Day with Cary Grant, Never Say Goodbye, Silver River with Errol Flynn, and Dark Passage with Humphrey Bogart.
-His last film was A House Is Not a Home with Shelley Winters in 1964.